We Tested 6 Clever Storage Ideas & You Won’t Believe The Results!|

 That’s right: Socks.
 Unless you live in Key West, you probably have some on right now!

 Just take an old, adult-sized tube sock and slip a wine glass right into it.
 This will also allow you to stack your glasses in boxes more easily, as well as see how many you have in the box—something you can’t always do with paper.

 Granted, this probably isn’t going to work with your oversized burgundy wine glasses, nor do you want to try it with your heirloom collection of leaded crystal, but your daily stemware and drinking glasses are most likely gonna be fine.

 So if you didn’t get carried away with the vacuum-packing like we did, and you still have your bath and kitchen towels and wash cloths out, remember you can use them to add additional padding in boxes with fragile items, such as dishes, glasses or lamps.
 Similarly, a towel can be used to protect a surface if you’re stacking furniture top-to-top to save space.

-Disclaimers: Professional driver on a closed course.
-Wait, that’s not it.
-Please use common sense when packing or storing any items.
+Disclaimers: Please use common sense when packing or storing any items.
 Store Space is not liable for damage or loss caused by or related to any of the suggestions in this blog.
 Our stores carry a wide range of boxes, including specialty wardrobe boxes, tape, mattress bags, packing materials and much more.
 To protect your stored items from unexpected loss or damage not typically covered by homeowner’s or renter’s insurance, ask your Store Space Storage Expert about our Tenant Protection Plan, available at all stores.
 If you’d like to learn more about organizing a storage unit, we have an entire blog entry on it.